 The diversity of ecosystems, species, and genetic resources around the world is faced with significant threats associated with human activity.
-Over the last 50 years, humans have changed global ecosystems more rapidly and extensively than in any other period in human history.
-Deforestation due to urban development, resource extraction, and the conversion of forests to agricultural land and pasture threatens native forests.
+Over the last 100 years, humans have changed global ecosystems more rapidly and extensively than in any other period in human history.
+Oil and gas extraction and refining, deforestation, mining, urban sprawl, and the conversion of forests to agricultural land and pasture threatens native forests.
 Urban development, resource extraction, and livestock grazing also place grasslands, wetlands, and other ecosystems under pressure.

-In BC, more than half of the ecological communities identified in the province are classified as either "red-" or "blue-listed" by the BC Conservation Data Centre, ^{xxii} meaning they are extirpated, endangered, or threatened (red-listed), or are of special concern (blue-listed).
+In BC, more than half of the ecological communities identified in the province are classified as either "red-" or "blue-listed" by the BC Conservation Data Centre^{xxiii}, meaning they are extirpated, endangered, or threatened (red-listed), or are of special concern (blue-listed).